XVs32/kcauto_custom/README.md

 # Tutorial
 Since I am not going to update the GUI from the original kcauto, you will have to learn how to edit your config.json.
 But hey, I have put together a few template configs that you can start with, so let's go~

 ## Basic
-There are 5 basic configs in the template folder:
+There are 5 basic configs in the ```configs/template``` folder:
 1. basic-1-1.json: Sortie to 1-1 with your current #1 fleet
 ```
 	"combat.enabled":	true,             #Enable the combat module
 	"combat.sortie_map":	"1-1",            #The map you want to go
 	"combat.fleet_mode":	"standard",       #The fleet mode, could be "stf", "strike", "tcf" or "ctf" in event
 ...
 ...
 	"combat.retreat_limit":	4,                 #Retreat if any ship is heavily damaged (3: medium damage, 2:Minor damage, 1:scratch damage)
 	"combat.repair_limit":	2,                 #Repair a ship if it is Minor damaged
 	"combat.repair_timelimit_hours":	2, #Use a bucket if a repair takes more than 2 hrs
 	"combat.repair_timelimit_minutes":	0,
 ...
 ...
 	"combat.fleet_presets":	[],           #The fleet preset you want to use in combat(ex.
 1 or 2 or 3 etc.)
 ```
 2. basic-exp.json: Expedition to #1, #2 and #3
 ```